tomasfabian/ksqlDB.RestApi.Client-DotNet/doc/ksqldbcontext.md

 ### Add and SaveChangesAsync
 **v1.3.0**

-With IKSqlDBContext.Add and IKSqlDBContext.SaveChangesAsync you can add multiple entities to the context and save them asynchronously in one request (as "batch inserts").
+By utilizing the methods `IKSqlDBContext.Add` and `IKSqlDBContext.SaveChangesAsync`, you have the capability to add multiple entities to the context and asynchronously save them in a single request, also known as **batch inserts**.
-Internally it doesn't provide an entity change tracker, but merely caches insert statement snapshots which will be executed during `SaveChanges`;
+It's important to note that internally, this functionality does not include an **entity change tracker**.
+Instead, it **caches snapshots** of the insert statements, which are executed when the `SaveChangesAsync` method is invoked.

 ```C#
 private static async Task AddAndSaveChangesAsync(IKSqlDBContext context)